multiOTP/multiotp/README.md

 # What's new in 4.1 releases
 - Syslog support
-- Token resync doesn't need prefix PIN anymore
+- Token resync only (without login) doesn't need prefix PIN anymore
 - Specific parameters order in QRCode for Microsoft Authenticator support
 - The open source edition of multiOTP is also OATH certified for HOTP and TOTP, which includes encrypted PSKC import support